KamiKillertO/vscode-colorize/README.md

 ### colorize.hide_current_line_decorations _BOOLEAN_

-By default decorations for the current line are not generated.
+By default decorations for the current line are hidden.
 Set this setting to false to deactivate this behavior.

 ## Roadmap